How to bolster your SaaS security posture

 - Level of asset inventory and attack surface visibility

 - Control measures to protect your business from cyber-attacks

 - Capabilities to detect and contain attacks and react and recover from security events.

-Four steps for improving SaaS security posture
+4. Improving SaaS security posture

 To optimise your security posture, you need to:

 - Analyse your current security posture

 - Take action to eliminate those gaps

 - Repeat to strengthen your security posture continuously